robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 # 3. Setup time series database

  We're going to use [QuestDB](https://questdb.io/) as our time series database.
-QuestDB ingests logs blazingly fast and returns SQL queries in milliseconds.
+QuestDB ingests logs lightening fast and returns SQL queries in milliseconds.

 ![QuestDB website screenshot](images/questdb.png)

 QuestDB is free and open source.
 You can add a QuestDB service to the `docker-compose.yml` file with:

 ```yaml